-Oct to Dec 2021

-Dec 2021

-Jan to March 2022
+Oct to Dec 2021 Dec 2021 Jan to March 2022 March/April 2022 by June 2022 by June 2022 2022/23

-March/April 2022

-by June 2022

-by June 2022

-2022/23

 The budget for the early design work was £50,000, to be part funded from the capital programme with a £20,000 contribution from Surrey County Council.
 Total project costs were in the region of £1 million for which grants would be sought from various sources, including Community Infrastructure Levy, Surrey County Council and the Lottery.
-However, the report also acknowledged the need for effective income generation to help subsidise the high cost of park services.
+Officers also acknowledged the need for effective income generation to help meet the cost of providing park services.

-Further views expressed by residents to Caterham on the Hill Members were conveyed during the debate, including suggestions for a caged football area, a running track, and observations that the park was valued as it is and that its natural ambiance should be protected from over-development.
+Further views expressed by residents to Caterham on the Hill Members were conveyed during the debate, including suggestions for a caged football area, a running track, and observations that the park was valued as it is and that its natural ambience should be protected from over-development.
 Some Members expressed the desire for flood alleviation measures to be prioritised over other potential enhancements.
-In any event, the need for future capital investments to reduce future maintenance costs were acknowledged.
+The need to ensure that future maintenance costs are manageable was also discussed.